Safar Global Partner Award

 Criteria and Eligibility

-Nominees will have distinguished themselves by material contributions to SCCM’s achievement of its international priorities.
+Nominees must have distinguished themselves by material contributions to SCCM’s achievement of its international priorities.

 Current strategic priorities are:

-- Increase distribution of the Fundamentals program (e.g., Fundamental Critical Care Support, Pediatric Fundamental Critical Care Support, and Fundamental Disaster Management) in the areas of Latin America, Asia (with a focus on China) and the Middle East Northern Africa (MENA).
+- Increase distribution of the Fundamentals program (e.g., Fundamental Critical Care Support, Pediatric Fundamental Critical Care Support, and Fundamental Disaster Management) in Latin America, Asia (with a focus on China), and the Middle East and North Africa

-- Produce and distribute the Fundamental Critical Care Support tropical diseases supplement.
+- Produce and distribute the Fundamental Critical Care Support: Tropical Diseases course

-- Explore opportunities to pilot projects that customize SCCM program materials for specific markets and/or make programs available for wholesale distribution through a local publisher/provider.
+- Explore opportunities to pilot projects that customize SCCM program materials for specific markets and/or make programs available for wholesale distribution through a local publisher or provider

-- Implement the Sepsis in Resource-Limited Regions Project.
+- Implement the Sepsis in Resource-Limited Settings project

-Candidates are evaluated according to the criteria noted and recommended to SCCM Council for approval by the Society’s three most recent Past Presidents.
-No more than three awards will be given each year.
-Winning nominees may not be repeat more than twice in five years.
+Candidates are evaluated according to the criteria noted above and recommended to SCCM Council for approval by SCCM’s three most recent past presidents.
+No more than three awards are given each year.
+Awardees may not repeat more than twice in five years.

-Please submit questions related to this award to Carol Prendergast.
+Questions related to this award may be directed to Carol Prendergast